mneimeyer/DualDutyDispensers/src/main/resources/specdoc.md

 - All blocks drop themselves.
 - All blocks drop their inventory.
 - **Ender Sender/Receiver:** If either end of a block pair is broken the remaining items in the queue are dropped as if they were contained in the inventory of the block being broken.
+- **Warp Sender/Receiver:** If the Warp end of a net is broken then drop the remaining items in the queue as if they were contained in the inventory of the block being broken.
+If one of the Ender ends of a net is broken but more Ender ends remain do nothing but update the tracking.

 ---

 ### 4. Inventory Locking (for UI/user interaction)

+#### Actors
+- **Siphon:** No locking, but only allow empty buckets or empty bottles.
+- **Block Breaker:** Not locked, but only allow tools (config-based whitelist?).
+- **Murder Block:** Not locked, but only allow weapons (config-based whitelist?).

+#### Transfers
+- **Warp/Ender Sender:** No locking of local inventory.
+- **Warp/Ender Receiver:** Fully lock inventory insertion.
+Can only pull (and emit) a single item from queue.
+If unable to emit, then store in inventory.
+Stored items can be removed manually.

+#### Transformers
 - **Tree Farm:** Lock all slots except allow sapling in "north," dirt/soils in "south," and shears in the middle.
 - **Compressor:** No locking.
 - **Decompressor:** No locking.
-- **Siphon:** No locking, but only allow empty buckets or empty bottles.
-- **Ender Sender:** No locking of local inventory.
-Limits on queue.
-If queue is empty, one of any item can be added.
-If queue contains items but less than one full stack (64, 16 or 1 as appropriate), increment quantity and remove from local inventory.
-- **Ender Receiver:** Fully lock inventory.
-Can only pull (and emit) a single item from queue.
-If unable to emit, then store in inventory.
-- **Block Breaker:** Not locked, but only allow tools (config-based whitelist?).
-- **Murder Block:** Not locked, but only allow weapons (config-based whitelist?).
+- **Grinder:** No locking.

+#### Utility
+- **Redstone Clock:** No inventory

 ---

 ### 5. Hopper (or Other Injection/Extraction) Interaction
-- **Tree Farm:** Will receive pushed saplings, soil, or shears into the dispenser.
+Except as listed below all blocks accept normal injects and extractions.

 - **Siphon:** Only accept empty buckets or empty bottles.
-- **Ender Receiver:** Reject all injections.
 - **Block Breaker:** Only accept tools.
 - **Murder Block:** Only accept weapons.
-- **All other blocks:** Normal injects.
-- **All blocks:** Normal extractions.
+- **Warp/Ender Receiver:** Reject all injections.
+- **Tree Farm:** Will receive pushed saplings, soil, bone meal, or shears into the dispenser.

 ---